Information Listed Below:

 - Waste Services: (Electoral Area A): SRD waste services continue as usual; however we are encouraging limiting your trips to the landfill.
 Zeballos landfill isn’t collecting cash but keeping a tab for residents bringing garbage to the facility.
 Updates to the Sayward cleanup day event will be posted once a decision is made by the CSWM.

-- Waste Services: (Electoral Area B): Curbside garbage pick up is continuing as usual.
-The recycling building and Free Store are closed until further notice, curbside recycling is cancelled and residents are asked to bring household garbage only to the centre at this time.
+- Waste Services: (Electoral Area B): Curbside garbage pick up is continuing as usual and curbside recycling pick up will resume Saturday May 30th.
+The recycling building and Free Store remain closed at this time.
+Residents are being asked to only bring household garbage to the centre at this time.

-- Comox Strathcona Waste Management (CSWM) – Facilities are open but encouraging social distancing and the limiting of trips to the landfill, if absolutely necessary.
-Landfill is not accepting cash at this time and the Return-It depot in Campbell River is closed.
-More information here.
+- Comox Strathcona Waste Management (CSWM) – Facilities are open but encouraging social distancing and the limiting of trips to the landfill.
+Landfill is not accepting cash at this time and the Return-It depot in Campbell River has re-opened with adjusted operations to ensure the safety of staff and customers.
+For up-to-date information from Comox Strathcona Waste Management, click HERE or contact firstname.lastname@example.org with your questions.

 - Due to the orders of the CMHO regarding limits on gatherings and social distancing, the Board’s meeting schedule has been disrupted.